The old way of being a boss is over.

 The Catching Your Critic worksheet will help distance you from that inner critic that plagues so many in personal performance.

 There is an abundance of helpful tools in our Positive Psychology Toolkit© for building communication, goals, community, listening, empathy, compassion, and many other skills that serve the best managers and leaders well.
 A good leader is always learning how to better serve those around them.
 This resource is massively helpful for leaders seeking to improve themselves and their organization.

 If you’re looking for more science-based ways to help others enhance their wellbeing, this signature collection contains 17 validated positive psychology tools.
 Use them to help others flourish and thrive.

 Through changes in personal behaviors, organizations can easily see the importance of coaching within management and leadership.
 Effective coaching skills bring clarity, improve performance, and even improve safety on the job.
 By effectively developing managerial coaching skills, teams are rewarded with improved morale, increased job satisfaction, and productivity.

 Effective coaching skills serve every level of employment.
 Increasing empathy and compassion in every job reduces stress and replaces it with human growth potential.
 Tough situations and difficult conversations become easier to maneuver when coaching skills are well learned and regularly practiced.

 - Beattie, R. S., Kim, S., Hagen, M. S., Egan, T. M., Ellinger, A. D., & Hamlin, R. G. (2014).
-Managerial Coaching.
+Managerial coaching: A review of the empirical literature and development of a model to guide future practice.
 Advances in Developing Human Resources, 16(2), 184-201.